-When the ignition switch is in the ON position, press the OUTSIDE switch (page 6-6) to display the ambient temperature.
+When the ignition is switched ON, press the OUTSIDE switch (page 6-6) to display the ambient temperature.

 - Under the following conditions, the ambient temperature display may differ from the actual ambient temperature depending on the surroundings and vehicle conditions:

 - Significantly cold or hot temperatures.

 - Sudden changes in ambient temperature.

 - The vehicle is parked.

 - The vehicle is driven at low speeds.

-- Press the OUTSIDE switch a few seconds or more to switch the display from Fahrenheit to Centigrade or vice versa.
+- Press the OUTSIDE switch for a few seconds or more to switch the display from Fahrenheit to Centigrade or vice versa.

 - Press the OUTSIDE switch again to switch the display from ambient temperature to the temperature set for the air conditioner.